oyar99/tabledy/README.md

 export class AppComponent implements OnInit {

   // Data must be an observable.
-  // The component will listen to any changes in the data and update accordingly
+  // The component will listen to any changes and update accordingly
   data: Observable<ITodo []>;

   // Define each of your columns